 • If you are ill and assisted living or a nursing home is imminent and you will be out of your home for 12 consecutive months, do not choose a reverse mortgage as this will trigger a demand for payment of the reverse.
 The key word here is "consecutive".

 • If your financial situation will preclude you from paying real estate taxes, insurance, and maintaining your home, forego a Reverse Mortgage.

 • If your children invite you to live in their home and spend your remaining years with them, this may be a better alternative than staying in your home.

-If a reverse mortgage is not for you or if you are a first time home buyer and simply want to purchase or do a refinance, you can refer to my Advisors Mortgage website where you can apply right online!
-Advisors Mortgage has conventional refis, VA, FHA, 203k loans, construction loans, LIBOR, loans for first time home buyers, and loans for those with not so perfect credit!!
+If a reverse mortgage is not for you or if you are a first time home buyer and simply want to purchase a home or need a refinance, Advisors Mortgage has conventional refis, VA, FHA, 203k loans, construction loans, LIBOR loans, loans for first time home buyers, and loans for those with not so perfect credit.

-YOU WILL BE DEALING WITH ME AND AN EXPERT LENDER, ADVISORS MORTGAGE GROUP.
-WE TAILOR LOANS TO MEET YOUR NEE
+ADVISORS MORTGAGE GROUP.
+WE TAILOR LOANS TO MEET YOUR NEEDS.

 3330 Park Avenue, Suite 1, Wantagh, New York 11793

 ADVISORS MORTGAGE GROUP, LLC Branch NMLS 1833015, 3330 Park Avenue, Suite 1, Wantagh, NY 11793 Licensed Mortgage Banker.
 Licensed by the New York State Department of Financial Services, Licensed by the New Jersey Dept of Banking and Insurance

 FOR CONCERNS OR COMPLAINTS, CONTACT: ADVISORS MORTGAGE 800-778-9044